sportal-io/pigsty/README.md

 We wanted something that was a little more extensible than Barnyard2.
 Thus, Pigsty was born.

 Pigsty's output architecture is plugin based.
-You must install Pigsty, then install and configure any output plugins. you need.
+You must install Pigsty, then install and configure any output plugins you need.

 ## Installation